 Camping is a great way to spend a vacation away from the hustle and bustle of city life.
 As eager as you must be to leave the city, are you sure that you are prepared for what’s about to come?
 If this is your first time camping, you need to educate yourself properly before planning a trip to the woods.
-On the other hand, for expert campers, you probably have learned a thing or two from past packing mistakes.
-Regardless of which group you belong to, you wouldn’t be here if you didn’t want to know more about all the packing tips out there that can make camping easier for you.
-So, let’s dig in!
+In this guide, we’ll share some of our most important tips on how to survive in the woods that will make camping easier for you.

 Attire and Footwear